 Occupations from the 1980s through the 2020s are graphically posted here.

-Seeking independence at a age twenty landed me in Maine, far away from home.
+Seeking independence at the age of twenty landed me in Maine, far away from home.

 The choice of physical challenges in the backwoods appealed more than a college education or a conventional lifestyle or career.